Introduction

 Stability and Alignment

-Fence posts are your fence’s backbone.
-If they’re unstable, the whole structure suffers.
+Fence posts are your fenceโs backbone.
+If theyโre unstable, the whole structure suffers.

 Fixing Leaning Posts